 Subject Leader promise:

-Topic floor books celebrate the work that the children take part in and enable me to carefully monitor the quality of the history curriculum.
+Our history floor books celebrate the work that the children take part in and enable me to carefully monitor the quality of the history curriculum.
 Pupil conversations enables children to express their views thoughts and feelings to enable me to continually improve and adapt the curriculum to give our children the best beginning in their historical journey.

 Link Governor: Mr A Powell.